google-deepmind/mujoco/doc/XMLreference.rst

    the desired vertices and faces have already been generated and do not apply removal or re-indexing;
 #.
 If vertex normals are not provided, generate normals automatically, using a weighted average of the surrounding face
    normals.
-If sharp edges are encountered, the renderer uses the face normals to preserve the visual information about the edge, unless :ref:`smoothnormal` is true.
+If sharp edges are encountered, the renderer uses the face normals to preserve the visual information about the edge, unless :ref:`smoothnormal<asset-mesh-smoothnormal>` is true.
    Note that normals cannot be provided with STL meshes;
 #.
 Scale, translate and rotate the vertices and normals, re-normalize the normals in case of scaling;
 #.
 Construct the convex hull if specified;
 #.
 Find the centroid of all triangle faces, and construct the union-of-pyramids representation.
 Triangles whose area is